SNOW TOTALS: How Much Fell on Sunday in Your Jersey & Pa. Town

-Another weekend, another snowstorm.
-On Saturday, the Delaware Valley experienced its first widespread accumulating snowfall of 2026.
-It was followed up by even more snow on Sunday afternoon and evening.
-The snow tapered off by about 10 pm Sunday night, but not before it brought some impressive snow totals to parts of our area.

-Sunday's precipitation started as rain in parts of the area, but it quickly turned over to all snow resulting in some tricky travel conditions on Saturday evening.
-It is, however, a holiday weekend so many schools were already closed on Monday for the Martin Luther King Jr. holiday.

-As of now, it looks like as much as 5" has fallen in parts of the area during Sunday evening's storm.
+As of now, it looks like as much as 2" has fallen in parts of the area during the storm.
+But as it's falling at a good clip, we expect to see these numbers go up quickly.

 Scroll down to see a complete town-by-town breakdown of how much snow has been reported in your town.